katierose1029/gsoc_blog/_posts/2017-07-07-Workflow-Organization-cont.markdown

 _snap = None
     ACCEPTS: [True | False | None]

+"""3-tuple (scale, length or 128.0, randomness or 16.0):
+scale: amplitude of the wiggle perpendicular to the source line
+length: length of the wiggle along the line
+randomness: scale factor by which the length is shrunken or expanded
+"""
 _sketch = rcParams['path.sketch']
     3 - Tuple: (scale : float, optional, length : float, optional, randomness : float, optional)